 }

-We are able to add apple and even Asian apple inside basket, but we are not able to add Fruit (super type of apple) to basket.
+We are able to add apples and even Asian apples inside the basket, but we are not able to add Fruit (super type of Apple) to the basket.
 Why?

-Reason is that basket is a reference to a List of something that is a supertype of Apple.
-Again, we cannot know which supertype it is, but we know that Apple and any of its subtypes (which are subtype of Fruit) can be added to be without problem (you can always add a subtype in collection of supertype).
-So, now we can add any type of Apple inside basket.
+The reason is that basket refers to a List of something that is a supertype of Apple.
+Again, we cannot know which supertype it is, but we know that Apple and any of its subtypes (which are subtype of Fruit) can be added too without problem (you can always add a subtype in collection of supertype).
+So, now we can add any type of Apple inside the basket.

-Based on above reasoning and examples, let’s summarize our learning in bullet points.
+Based on the above reasoning and examples, let’s summarize our learning in bullet points.

-1. Use the <? extends T> wildcard if you need to retrieve object of type T from a collection.
+<? extends T>wildcard if you need to retrieve object of type T from a collection. - Use the

-That’s all for simple yet complex concept in generics in java.
-Let me know of your thoughts via comments.
+That’s all for simple yet complex concepts in generics in Java.
+Let me know your thoughts via comments.

 Happy Learning !!